-Rob emerged from the ensuite shower room at the guesthouse where he was staying and pulled his long-sleeved T-shirt over his head before opening the curtains with a flourish.
+Rob Krane emerged from the ensuite shower room at the guesthouse where he was staying and pulled his long-sleeved T-shirt on before opening the curtains with a flourish.
 The room was spartan, furnished only with the bare essentials, but it was perfectly adequate for his purposes.

 “Damn, that’s bright,” he muttered, crinkling his eyes into a squint.

 The blackout curtains had certainly done their job.
 Add the room’s poor lighting and the morning sun appeared very bright as it broke through the clouds.
 Instinctively, Rob suddenly stepped to one side of the battered, loose-fitting window.
 He brushed some blistered paint off his shirt while continuing to look down on the street below.